ughdeiek/PWM-Generator/README.md

 PLACEMENT:

 The goal of a placement tool is to arrange all the logic cells within the flexible blocks on a chip.
 Ideally, the objectives of the placement step are to.
 Guarantee the router can complete the routing step.
 Minimize all the critical net delays.
 Make the chip as dense as possible.

 % run_placement

-    Navigate to that directory and open in terminal and type:
+    Go to that directory and open in terminal and type:

 magic -T /home/nirupama/OpenLane/pdks/sky130A/libs.tech/magic/sky130A.tech read lef ../../tmp/merged.lef def read pes_pwm_gen.placement.def &